 You don’t need an Eating Disorder diagnosis to suffer from serious effects of disordered eating.
 Many people who exhibit Disordered Eating patterns do not fully realize the impact it is having on their mental and physical health.
 This lack of understanding may make the harm caused by Disordered Eating greater.
 Consequences of Disordered Eating include a greater risk of health consequences or developing an Eating Disorder.
 Physical risks include bone loss, gastrointestinal disturbances, fluid imbalances, and low heart rate and blood pressure.

 The Emotional and Social Impact of Disordered Eating

-People who suspect they have Disordered Eating should seek treatment with a mental health professional.
-Psychotherapy can help you understand your relationship with food, develop body acceptance, and explore the relationship patterns and other psychological issues that contribute to Disordered Eating.
+People who suspect they have Disordered Eating should seek treatment with a mental health professional as soon as possible.
 Eating disorders are severe and life-threatening mental illnesses.
 An eating disorder is not a lifestyle choice.